Hunger Hill, Lancashire

 Hunger Hill is a small village 3/4 mi from the centre of Wrightington, in West Lancashire, England.
 It is described as a rural settlement.
-It gets its name from the Second English Civil War when royalist soldiers stopped in the village for supplies.
+It is on the B5250 Mossy Lee Road, and is in the civil parish of Wrightington.
+According to local tradition, Hunger Hill gets its name from August 1648 during the Second English Civil War after The Battle of Preston when royalist soldiers who were much depleted stopped in the village for supplies.
+The village is home to the White Lion pub, which has been serving the community since at least 1845.